Intel Corp. and EMC Corp. are combining forces on the Intel Entry Storage Server, a $500 small office / home office...

 Intel claims other storage vendors, including FalconStor, and iSCSI SAN vendors Open-E and Wasabi Systems, are also porting software to the boxes for rebranding as low-end offerings.
 No further details are available yet on when those products will surface or what they will look like.

 EMC says the product has no relation to its enterprise storage, including systems for small and medium businesses (SMBs).
 EMC characterizes the Intel box as a product for "prosumers" – combination professionalsconsumers.
-It will compete with products such as Buffalo Technology's TeraStation that are a step up from external hard
+It will compete with products such as Buffalo Technology's TeraStation that are a step up from external hard drives.

 But at least one analyst thinks the appliance will find its way to SMBs.
 "People hear SOHO and immediately think 'prosumer,'" said Greg Schulz, founder and analyst with the StorageIO Group.
 "But that market contains plenty of small businesses, and this product could fit into remote offices at larger companies as well."